 Some of the behaviors associated with the Map Data Layers panel include:

 - A layer can be moved up and down within the layers by clicking and dragging the layer.

 - Use the checkbox to the left of each layer to turn it on or off.

 - To change the display properties for a layer, click on the […] Properties button.
 The corresponding properties dialog box will be displayed.

 - To lock a layer to prevent it from being edited or moved, click on the padlock.
 Click again on the padlock to unlock the layer.

-- Click on a layer to make it selected (or active).
+- Click on a layer to select it (or activate it).

 The Map Data Layers panel is docked to the left side of the Map View by default but can be set to auto-hide.
 Click on the dropdown arrow on the right side of the title bar and select the desired docking behavior.